rodrigoprimo/social-connect/readme.txt

 = Social Connect and Better WP Security plugin =

 If you have Better WP Security plugin enable you must disable "Prevent long URL strings" option otherwise Social Connect won't work properly.

+= Why a random e-mail is created when connecting using Twitter? =

+Unfortunately the Twitter API don't return the user email address.
+So the plugin gerates a random e-mail address like tw_50e472278151e7941c4254a01773a22e@mysiteurl.com.

 == Screenshots ==